DrTimothyAldenDavis/SuiteSparse/README.md

 Thanks for packaging SuiteSparse!
 Here are some suggestions:

-* CUDA acceleration:  CHOLMOD and SPQR can benefit from their CUDA kernels.
-If you do not have CUDA or do not want to include it in your distro, this version of SuiteSparse skips the building of the `CHOLMOD_CUDA` and `SPQR_CUDA` libraries, and does not link against the `GPUQREngine` and `SuiteSparse_GPURuntime` libraries.
+* CUDA acceleration:  CHOLMOD can benefit from its CUDA kernels.
+If you do not have CUDA or do not want to include it in your distro, this version of SuiteSparse skips the building of the `CHOLMOD_CUDA` libraries.

 -----------------------------------------------------------------------------
 How to cite the SuiteSparse meta-package and its component packages: